NiklasKaulfers/currencyCalc2/README.md

 ## Features
   calculates and displays exchange rates inbetween currencies
   incase the asInterface is
-    chosen allows to add further currencies
+->chosen allows to add further currencies
-    allows to change the exchange rate (default here is euro, so 1 euro == n other currency)
+->allows to change the exchange rate (default here is euro, so 1 euro == n other currency)
-    saves the currencies after every change
+->saves the currencies after every change
   some code documentation (also javadocs, however not in github stored, but can be easily created with the code as the needed comments are already there)

 ## Plans